 Ventnor – take a brollie and check out the myriad second hand and antique shops – a treasure hunters paradise.
-Its also v hot for vintage too.
+It’s also very hot for vintage too.

-Ryde – an absolute must visit Made on the Wight an amazing shop only selling products made on the Isle of Wight – right up our street!
+Ryde – an absolute must visit is Dig for Vintage for amazing vintage homewares, furniture and clothes.
 Mind you we also like Smith & Stephenson for all sorts of homely goodies.

 Yarmouth – an interesting mix of local and just plain tempting stock The Beach Hut offers a range of beautiful things from Rapanui tops, to stunning door stops and framed mirrors made from old oak salvaged from Ryde Pier.
 Chilli & Spice opposite is also a great shop to browse, as is Harwoods yacht chandlers, who sell so much more than pulleys and tackle – checkout the country clothing section for that stylish deerstalker or buy brightly coloured kitchenware – they sell it all.